Cycling Cambodia – part2: Kampot to Phnom Penh (and the Angkorian temple of Phnom Chisor)

 The second part of our Cambodia bike trip.
 Cycling from the beautiful Kampot through the creepy Takeo.
-A visit to Phnom Chisor and a nightmare of Phnom Penh
+A visit to Phnom Chisor and a nightmare in Phnom Penh

 Kampot to Takeo – 92 km

-There are several ways to reach Phnom Penh from Kampot (check our Kampot article here), the longest one being heading to Kep along route 33 and then joining National Highway 2 to Takeo; the shortest ones are instead national road 41 or Highway 3.
+There are several ways to reach Phnom Penh from Kampot (check our Kampot article here).
+The longest route is to head to Kep along Route 33 and then join National Highway 2 to Takeo; the shortest routes are National Road 41 or Highway 3.

-We chose a mix of Highway 3 and 2, with some detours on dirty tracks when possible, which meant when the road where marked on OpenStreetMap.
+We chose a mix of Highway 3 and 2, with some detours on dirt tracks when possible, which meant we followed the roads marked on OpenStreetMap.

-This stretch is not the most beautiful, whatever road you chose, being mostly plains with monotonous rice paddies and ugly little towns.
-The more you can detour from the highway the nicer it can become.
+This stretch is not the most beautiful, whatever road you choose, being mostly plains with monotonous rice paddies and ugly little towns.
+The more you can detour from the highway, the nicer it can become.

-However National Highway 3, despite its name, is not busy at all, with good pavement and usually a wide enough side roadway where to stick not to be bored by the few trucks.
+However, National Highway 3, despite its name, is not busy at all, with good pavement and usually a wide enough shoulder to avoid boredom from the few trucks.

-33 more km along Highway 3, before making the cut the brings us to the provincial capital of Takeo on Highway 2, after 12km.
-Takeo is big for Cambodian standards, and we found it pretty ugly and giving a sensation of unsafety (just a sensation), it’s sadly famous for prostitution, indeed we found some fake eyelashes in our hotel room.
+33 more km along Highway 3, before making the cut, brings us to the provincial capital of Takeo on Highway 2, after 12km.
+Takeo is big by Cambodian standards, and we found it pretty ugly and gave off a sense of unease (just a sensation).
+It’s sadly famous for prostitution; indeed, we found some fake eyelashes in our hotel room.

-Most of the guesthouses are on the road coming into town from west, the city canter really has nothing to offer but a night market where we eat and got sick, so we advise to get a room before coming downtown in order to have more choice.
+Most of the guesthouses are on the road into town from the west.
+The city center really has nothing to offer but a night market where we eat and get sick, so we advise you to get a room before coming downtown to have more choices.

 Takeo to Phnom Penh – 80km